leonkenyaga/DigiCosmetics/README.md

 Please make sure to update tests as appropriate.

 ## Result
-The final step is to see this awesome store for buy apple's products!
+The final step is to see this awesome store for buy cosmetic products!
 Check out link below:

 https://digicosmetics.netlify.app